Thomas McCormack (writer): Playwriting

 McCormack wrote his first play, a one-act, American Roulette, just as he joined St. Martin's.
 It gained him a place in the Albee-Barr Playwrights Unit.
-American Roulette has subsequently been staged in numerous regional theaters in the U.S. and Canada.
+American Roulette was subsequently staged in numerous regional theaters in the U.S. and Canada.
 Among the other young beginners with him in the Playwrights Unit were A.R.
 Gurney, Terrence McNally, Lanford Wilson, John Guare, and Sam Shepard.

 McCormack, however, with new family and job responsibilities, suspended his playwriting for over two decades.
 His first full-length play, Endpapers, was produced in New York in the 2002–2003 season.
 Its cumulative audience of over 40,000 put it among the three or four most popular Off Broadway plays of the first decade of this century.
 His two produced plays are published by The Dramatists Play Service.
-He has continued to write and post his new scripts online.

-For the last decade he has been a regular contributor to an online forum: Aesthetics-L: Art, Aesthetics, and Philosophy.
+He was a regular contributor to an online forum: Aesthetics-L: Art, Aesthetics, and Philosophy.
 Prompted by this, McCormack began again to think and write about current issues in academic philosophy; more specifically, problems in philosophy of language, mind and ontology.
 This led him to write a full-length play about a philosopher-in-exile, INCOMPLETENESS, AND THE REST.
 Most recently, he's written an offshoot of that play—THE ARGUMENT, "An Introduction to Philosophy of Language and Mind, in One Act", which he describes as "a precarious attempt to combine what seem to be two mutually-antagonistic things: Serious problems of 21st century philosophy - and "theatricality".'

 Personal life

 McCormack's wife, the former Sandra Danenberg, was a celebrated book editor of fiction.
 She died in 2013, eighteen years after manifesting the first symptoms of Alzheimer's disease.
 Their two children, Daniel and Jessie, also went to Brown; they are both now screenwriters and directors in Hollywood.
 Following their graduation, McCormack gave the university money to build The McCormack Family Theater on campus.

 The development of DNA analysis allowed McCormack to have an unusual experience in his later years.
-He'd been adopted (birth-name, Michael Griffin).
+He had been adopted (birth-name, Michael Griffin).
 When he was over sixty years old, he met for the first time his full sister, and seven other half-siblings.
-They've been a part of his life ever since.
-He currently lives in New York City.
+They were a part of his life thereafter.
+He lived in New York City.

+McCormack died on June 15, 2024, at the age of 92.